-At a total of approx. 333,000 m3, the water withdrawal of all Sto production sites is at a low level in absolute terms.
+At a total of approx. 335,741 m3 (2022), the water with-drawal of all Sto production sites is at a low level in absolute terms.
 Accordingly, water consumption has only been a less significant topic in the ISO 14001 audits to date.
-In the coming years, we plan to check whether production sites are located in water stress areas with a view to our water management goals.
+In view of our climate adaptation and water management goals, we have started to check whether production sites are located in water stress areas.
 Continuing from this, appropriate measures for risk minimisation and prevention of water scarcity are derived.

 The discrepancies between the amount of water removed and the amount of wastewater returned result from the relatively large proportions that remain in the respective products during wet production (especially dispersion products).